martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 Once you are signed in it will ask you to 'request new keys' and subscribe to the API.
 Most of the Project Oxford APIs have a free pricing tier which permits a number of requests per month for free.
 Typically it is 10,000 but can vary.

 Once subscribed, you will be able to view your key.
-In most scenarios you only need your 'primary key' which will look something like this `1dd1f4e23a5743139399788aa30a7153`
+In most scenarios you only need your 'primary key' which will look something like this `1dd1y4e23c5743139329688ba30a7153`

 ## Step 2: Make a request
-You need to pass your API key as a `Ocp-Apim-Subscription-Key` header with your request.
+You need to pass your API key as an `Ocp-Apim-Subscription-Key` header with your request.

 You'll also need to pass the image in the body.
-As you'll see in the [API Reference](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa), the API accepts the image in a `application/json` format body (for a POST request) which is a URL to the image.
+As you'll see in the [API Reference](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa), the image is accepted in a `application/json` format body (for a POST request) which is a URL to the image.
 The JSON in this case looks like this
 ```
 { "url": "http://example.com/picture.jpg" }
 ```